WFP Membership: FAQ

 - Go to https://secure.actblue.com/signin.
 If you contributed with a gmail account click the “sign in with google”.
 If you contributed with another kind of email, click “create an account” and use the email you made your transaction with and add a password.

-What is the difference between a supporter and a member?
+What is the difference between a supporter and a dues-paying member?

-Dues-paying Members are defined as individuals who contribute $10 or more a month or $120 in the past year.
-Supporters are defined as individuals who have affirmed the values in the WFP People’s charter.
+Dues-paying members are defined as individuals who contribute $10 or more a month or $120 in the past year.
+Supporters are defined as all individuals who have signed up to join us and affirmed our values.

 My voter registration is with the Democratic or other party.
-Can I still become a member?
+Can I still become a dues-paying member?

 What about in Connecticut, New York and Oregon?